 Song: a trill.

 Flight Call: treep or chreet Listen to Dunlin sound clip

 - Gibson, R., & Baker, A. (2012).
 Multiple gene sequences resolve phylogenetic relationships in the shorebird suborder Scolopaci (Aves: Charadriiformes).
 Molecular Phylogenetics and Evolution 64: 66-72.

-Clements, J. F., T. S. Schulenberg, M. J. Iliff, D. Roberson, T. A. Fredericks, B. L. Sullivan, and C. L. Wood.
-2016.
-The eBird/Clements checklist of birds of the world: v2016, with updates to August 2016.
+- Clements, J. F., T. S. Schulenberg, M. J. Iliff, S. M. Billerman, T. A. Fredericks, B. L. Sullivan, and C. L. Wood.
+2019.
+The eBird/Clements Checklist of Birds of the World: v2019.
 Downloaded from http://www.birds.cornell.edu/clementschecklist/download/

-Gill, F and D Donsker (Eds).
-2017.
-IOC World Bird Names (version 7.1).
-Available at http://www.worldbirdnames.org/.
+- Gill, F & D Donsker (Eds).
+2019.
+IOC World Bird List (v9.2). doi : 10.14344/IOC.ML.9.2.
+Available at http://www.worldbirdnames.org/